Judge delays Trump "hush money" criminal trial

 "There are significant questions of fact which this court must resolve," Merchan wrote.

-Merchan said he has not decided when the trial will be scheduled.

-"The court will set the new trial date, if necessary, when it rules on Defendant's motion following the hearing," Merchan wrote.
+"Trial on this matter is adjourned for 30 days from the date of this letter," Merchan wrote in a letter to the attorneys on both sides, dated Friday, March 15.
+"The court will set the new trial date, if necessary, when it rules on Defendant's motion following the hearing."

 Bragg said his office had requested some of the material last year from the U.S. Attorney for the Southern District of New York, and was denied.
 But Trump's attorneys subpoenaed the documents in January, leading to the late receipt of the material.
 In filings Thursday and earlier in March, they harshly criticized Bragg's office, accusing it of "being derelict" and of not sufficiently explaining the steps it took to obtain the records.